Baldwin I of Jerusalem: Family

 Baldwin's third wife, Adelaide, was the wealthy widow of Roger I of Sicily.
 Her first husband died in 1102 and she acted as regent for their minor sons until the end of 1111.
-She was more than forty years old when the marriage was proposed in 1112.
+She was almost forty years old when the marriage was proposed in 1112.
 According to William of Tyre, Baldwin wanted to marry her because he had learnt of her wealth, and even agreed to make her son, Roger II of Sicily, his heir in Jerusalem.
 She landed at Palestine in August 1113, accompanied by hundreds of soldiers and bringing her rich dowry.
 Their marriage was bigamous, because Baldwin's second wife was still alive.
 After recovering from a serious illness in late 1116, Baldwin accepted clerical advice and sent an indignant Adelaide home.
 She sailed for Sicily on 25 April 1117.
 Her humiliation outraged Roger II so much that he denied all support to the Kingdom of Jerusalem during his lifetime.

 Summarising Baldwin's marriages, historian Jonathan Phillips concludes that Baldwin "regarded women as useful sources of financial and political advancement but little else".
 Decades after Baldwin's death, William of Tyre wrote that Baldwin was "said to have struggled with weakness of the flesh", but only a few of his "body-servants" were aware of this.
 Historians Hans Eberhard Mayer, Christopher Tyerman and Malcolm Barber agree that William of Tyre most probably referred to Baldwin's homosexuality.
 Tyerman adds that a converted Muslim was one of Baldwin's lovers, but he betrayed Baldwin during the siege of Sidon.
-He proposed that the defenders of the town kill the king, but Baldwin was warned in advance.
+He proposed that the defenders of the town kill the King, but Baldwin was warned in advance.
 On the other hand, Susan B. Edgington states that there is "little evidence to support" the theories about Baldwin's homosexuality, emphasizing that his contemporaries made no reference to it.